2022 Results and Outlook

 Conclusion

-We remain consistent in our approach to allocating capital in our portfolio: We look for companies with durable competitive advantages coupled with competent and honest management that are priced at a discount to their intrinsic value.
+We remain consistent in our approach to allocating capital in our portfolio.
+We look for companies with durable competitive advantages coupled with competent and honest managements that are priced at a discount to their intrinsic value.
 We invest presuming that we will own our companies through business cycles.
-We do not attempt to build a portfolio around a particular speculative forecast—where interest rates or the economy will go, for example—but strive to construct a portfolio that will perform well over the long term across a range of economic outcomes.
-As such, our portfolio is diversified across leading franchises earning above-average returns on capital in banking, payments, custody, wealth management and P&C insurance.
+We do not attempt to build a portfolio around a particular speculative forecast—by trying to predict where interest rates or the economy will go, for example.
+Rather, we strive to construct a portfolio that will perform well over the long term across a range of economic outcomes.
+As such, our portfolio is diversified across leading franchises earning above-average returns on capital in banking, payments, custody, wealth management and property and casualty insurance.

-We are excited by the investment prospects for the companies in Davis Select Financial ETF.
-We believe nothing provides a stronger indication of our belief in the future than the fact that the Davis family and colleagues have a meaningful investment in the fund alongside our clients.13 We are grateful for the trust you have placed in us.
+We remain excited by the investment prospects for the companies in DFNL.
+Nothing provides a stronger indication of that than the fact that the Davis family and colleagues have a meaningful investment in the fund alongside our clients.10 We are grateful for the trust you have placed in us.

 1